-We collected over 1,000 items, valued at approximately $2,500, which we donated to Essentials First, a nonprofit organization serving families facing barriers to hygiene access.
+We collected over 1,000 items in partnership with TLC Montessori and Renaissance Middle School, valued at approximately $2,500, which we donated to Essentials First, a nonprofit organization serving low-income families facing barriers to basic hygiene access.

 We are so fortunate to have the opportunity to partner with Redmond Kids' Dentistry to expand our reach.
 Together, we distributed over 75 kits to children in our community.
 Each kit included a toothbrush, toothpaste, floss, informational brochure, and floss.